radixdlt/scrypto-challenges/3-lending/Ground_Finance/README.md

 *This is only for test purpose and totally not the pratical use-case of the NeuRacle package!*

 - Allow an installment credit through it's ID: re-check the address and edit the variable on file [review_installment_credit](./Ground_Test/resim-client/review_installment_credit) and do `resim run review_installment_credit`

-*The frontend is bootstraped with Vite and React.*

 **Study more in the doc:**